talhazaidi13/Cascaded-Deep-Reinforcement-Learning-Based-Multi-Revolution-Low-Thrust-Spacecraft-Orbit-Transfer/README.md

    ```shell
        conda activate mat_py3.7
    ```
+5. Install pytorch with gpu:
+    we installed torch 2.0.1+cu117.
+    Please follow the instructions as follows to install torch.
+        Install PyTorch 2.0.1 with CUDA 11.7:
+        ```shell
+       pip install torch==2.0.1+cu117 torchvision==0.15.2+cu117 --extra-index-url https://download.pytorch.org/whl/cu117
+        ```
+        To build the necessary CUDA extensions, cuda-toolkit is also required.
+We recommend installing with conda:
+       ```shell
+         conda install -c "nvidia/label/cuda-11.7.1" cuda-toolkit
+     ```

 5. Install MATLAB: Install MATLAB on your system.
 (I am using MATLAB 2021a).
 If you dont have matlab, you can use the following link to  install MATLAB <br> https://www.mathworks.com/products/new_products/previous_release_overview.html <br>
 6. Navigate to the MATLAB folder: In the activated Conda environment, go to the MATLAB folder by running the following command:
    ```shell